Norse settlement of North America: Life

 A map of the Eastern Settlement on Greenland, covering approximately the modern municipality of Kujalleq.
 Eiriksfjord (Erik's fjord) and his farm Brattahlíð are shown, as is the location of the bishopric at Gardar.

-Norse Greenland consisted of two main settlements.
-The Eastern Settlement was at the southwestern tip of Greenland, while the Western Settlement was about 500 km up the west coast, near present-day Nuuk.
-A smaller settlement later founded near the Eastern Settlement is sometimes considered the Middle Settlement.
+Norse Greenland consisted of two main settlements: the Eastern Settlement at the southwestern tip of Greenland, and the Western Settlement about 500 km up the west coast, near present-day Nuuk.
+A smaller settlement later founded near the Eastern Settlement is sometimes called the Middle Settlement.
 The combined population peaked around 2,000–3,000.
-At least 400 farms have been identified by archaeologists.
+Archaeologists have identified about 500 farms from the larger Eastern Settlement.